Cometecomete/FOMC-minutes-analysis-and-interest-rate-prediction/README.md

 minutes_tfidf_sk = pd.concat([minutes,df_tfidfScaled],axis = 1)
 ```

-### Calculating the interest rate change between two FOMC meetings and calculating the correlation between words and FED rate change
+### Calculating the interest rate change between two FOMC meetings and the correlation between words and FED rate change

 We use FED rate daily data from website [**macrotrends**](https://www.macrotrends.net/2015/fed-funds-rate-historical-chart), and merge it with the FOMC minutes in the public release date(around 23 days later of the meeting date), then calculate the FED rate difference between two minutes.

 After that, we calculate the top 20 words that are most correlated with FED rate change.

 ```Python

 # import interest rate data and merge them